-(ii) Conduct and performance of councillors (section 186 (d), (e), (f) Local Government Regulation 2012
+(ii) Conduct and performance of Councillors (section 186 (d), (e), (f) Local Government

+Regulation 2012

 Description Number Total number of breaches of the local government's code of conduct committed by Councillors as decided during the year by the local government.
 Nil The name of each Councillor decided during the year by the local government to have breached the code, and details of any penalty imposed.
 N/A The number of complaints about alleged code of conduct breaches by Councillors, other than frivolous or vexatious complaints, that were referred to the conduct review panel during the year by the local government or the Chief Executive Officer under chapter 3, part 3A.
 Nil The number of recommendations made to the local government by the conduct review panel during the year that were adopted, or not adopted, by the local government.
-Nil The number of complaints resolved under the local government's general complaints process during the year and the number of those complaints that related to a breach by a Councillor of the local government's code of conduct.
+Complaint - Councillor Andrew Martin without authority, undertook to offer the partner of the hairdresser a position of employment with Council or assistance to find a position in the private sector.
+Orders issued - An order reprimanding Councillor Martin for the inappropriate conduct and an order that any repeat of the inappropriate conduct be referred to the regional conduct review panel as misconduct were issued.
+1 The number of complaints resolved under the local government's general complaints process during the year and the number of those complaints that related to a breach by a Councillor of the local government's code of conduct.
 Nil The number of complaints made to the ombudsman, and notified to the local government, during the year about decisions made by the local government in relation to enforcement of its code of conduct.
 Nil